essameldeen/Data-Structure-/README.md

-# Data Structure and Algorithms by Kotlin
+# Data Structures and Algorithms by Kotlin
-Data Structure by kotlin
+Data Structure in kotlin

 * Linked List